devleaks/simpleteller.js/README.md

 A story is a list of facts.

-A fact is a background image, with content overlaid on it.
+A fact is a background image, animation, or video, with content laid over it.
-Content is a collection of sniplets that display text or graphics.
+Content is a collection of information displayed as text, table, or graphics.

 Simple Teller uses other plugins, like the Anything plugin, to display and animate your content.